-Warning: Referencing static resources on a remote server can increase the time it takes to render a PDF attachment.
-You can't reference remote resources when creating PDF attachments in an Apex trigger; doing so will result in an exception.
+Note: Referencing static resources on a remote server can increase the time it takes to render a PDF attachment.

+You can't reference remote resources when creating PDF attachments in an Apex trigger.
+Doing so results in an exception.

 Using Custom Controllers within Visualforce Email Templates